YKMorsy/Cheap_Saber/README.md

 Instructions:

 To launch the game, either run the main.py file, or go in the dist folder and run main.exe.
+Pick your song, click play, and calibrate on a distinct object by pressing enter when object is in fram of rectangle.

 Source_Music folder contains all music that the .exe and script will run as .wav files.